Skip to content

 I was retained by STEPS Public Art as part of their Cultural Planning team to lead the Shaping Space research project.
 The goal of the project is to identify priority areas for collective action to cultivate culturally responsive public spaces for more equitable access for all Canadians, with a special focus on equity-deserving communities.

 Supported by the Public Health Agency of Canada’s Intersectoral Action Fund, Shaping Space utilized a combination of Canada-wide cross-sectoral stakeholder roundtables, public conversations, and knowledge exchange strategies to both collect and share learnings around health equity related to public space access.
-A collaborative Work also included a collaborative partnership with Toronto Metropolitain University (TMU)’s Urban Planning Graduate Studio and deep research of municipal and other approaches to the programming and design of public spaces to identify success and gaps in creating welcoming, equitable and accessible public spaces.
+Work also included a collaborative partnership with Toronto Metropolitan University (TMU)’s Urban Planning Graduate Studio and deep research of municipal and other approaches to the programming and design of public spaces to identify success and gaps in creating welcoming, equitable and accessible public spaces.

 In the fall of 2023, my STEPS colleague Sam Mitjavile and I were invited by the Creative City Network, a national network of municipal cultural managers navigating change within their respective arts and culture ecosystems, to present Shaping Space’s findings as a peer-to-peer best practice presentation at their annual Creative City Summit.